Saniel0/Reversan-Engine/README.md

 # Reversi Engine
 Powerfull optimized reversi engine with terminal interface.
 Only uses standard c++ library.

+The goal was to learn several concepts to create very optimized engine.
+The engine uses bitboards alongside AVX2 SIMD instructions, transposition tables, negascout with optimized move ordering and much more to achieve the best performance.
 ```c++
 ░▒▓███████▓▒░░▒▓████████▓▒░▒▓█▓▒░░▒▓█▓▒░▒▓████████▓▒░▒▓███████▓▒░ ░▒▓███████▓▒░▒▓█▓▒░
 ░▒▓█▓▒░░▒▓█▓▒░▒▓█▓▒░      ░▒▓█▓▒░░▒▓█▓▒░▒▓█▓▒░      ░▒▓█▓▒░░▒▓█▓▒░▒▓█▓▒░      ░▒▓█▓▒░